Andrew-code2020/MS2/README.md

 - Verify that we are directed to the contact us page which opens with a form to fill out.
 - When you fill out the form and hit the "Submit up your holiday in Ireland" button the form when a message "please fill out this field appears" if you do not submit a first name.
 - The contact us form is functional at this time and completed forms will be sent to burnsad@tcd.ie.
+    - a photo is available of a test email sent from the form is available in the following directory assets/readmedocs/emailjs/emailjs.jpg
+    - the {{from_email}} is set up in the cc of emailjs so the user gets a copy of the submitted form such that they know that the form has gone through to the Holiday in Ireland team.
-- The form is coded such that it will empty when the "Submit up your holiday in Ireland" button is pressed
+- The form is coded such that it will empty when the "Submit up your Holiday in Ireland" button is pressed.

 #### Appearance differences on other devices